-- 1. The school bus driver shall preserve order and good behavior on the part of all students being transported on school buses. - The school bus driver shall have the authority to control students during the time students are on the school bus, but shall not have such authority when students are waiting at the school bus stop or when students are enroute to or from the school bus stop unless they are in view of the bus driver. - 3.
+- 1. The school bus driver shall preserve order and good behavior on the part of all students being transported on school buses. - 2.
+The school bus driver shall have the authority to control students during the time students are on the school bus, but shall not have such authority when students are waiting at the school bus stop or when students are enroute to or from the school bus stop unless they are in view of the bus driver. - 3.
 If an emergency should develop due to the conduct of students on the bus, the bus driver may take such steps as are immediately necessary to protect the students on the bus. - 4.
 Bus drivers shall not be required to operate a bus under conditions in which one or more students pose a clear and present danger to the safety of the driver or other students, or the safety of the bus while in operation.
 The school district shall protect the bus driver from threats or physical injury from students. - 5.
-In the case of a student having engaged in violent or blatantly unsafe actions while riding the school bus, the school district shall take corrective measures to ensure, to the extent feasible, that such actions are not repeated prior to reassigning the students to the bus.
+In the case of a student having engaged in violent or blatantly regularly assigned bus stops. unsafe actions while riding the school bus, the school district shall take corrective measures to ensure, to the extent feasible, that such actions are not repeated prior to reassigning the students to the bus.

 - The principal shall delegate to the school bus driver such authority as may be necessary for the control of pupils being transported to and from school, or school functions. - 7.
 Any pupil who persists in disorderly conduct on a school bus shall be reported to the principal by the driver of the bus and may be suspended by the principal of the school he or she attends from being transported to and from school, and school functions. - 8.
-The principal or principal's designee shall give strong consideration to the recommendation for discipline made by a teacher, other members of the instructional staff, or a bus driver when making a decision regarding student referral for discipline. - 9.
-The School bus driver is NOT authorized to approve a verbal or written requested by a parent or student to be picked up or dropped off at any location or stop other than the student's regularly assigned bus stops.
+The principal or principal's designee shall give strong consideration to the recommendation for discipline made by a teacher, other members of the instructional staff, or a bus driver when making a decision regarding student referral for discipline. - the safety of the bus while in operation.
+The school district 9.
+The School bus driver is NOT authorized to approve a shall protect the bus driver from threats or physical injury fromverbal or written requested by a parent or student to be picked students.

+up or dropped off at any location or stop other than the student's the case of a student basing organized in violent or blatantly. regularly assigned has stons